Sand Wash Basin has an amazing history. Follow along and lets uncover the secrets of Sand Wash Basin.

 As you travel through the Basin you will see several Interpretive Signs, take a minute to read them they have a lot of valuable information.

 During the Eocene Period, 50 million years ago, Sand Wash Basin was part of Lake Gosiute!
 According to the following article it was a “large crocodile infested body of water”.
-That blew me away when I heard that during the Eocene period much of Sand Wash Basin was under a huge lake and it was a hot humid climate!
+It blew me away when I heard that during the Eocene period much of Sand Wash Basin was under a huge lake and it was a hot humid climate!
 For those of us that go out now wondering when the next rainstorm will fill the ponds again that is almost too much to imagine.
 Although most of this article refers to Wyoming area, there are photos and information about Sand Wash Basin.